 Sec.
-71-11 Applicability
+71-10 Applicability

 Conflicting ordinances.
 This article supersedes Chapter 90, Article III as it applies to Neighborhood Plans (NP), see Sec.
-71-16 Neighborhood plans.
+71-15 Neighborhood plans.

 Sec.
-71-12 Street, block, and lot standards
+71-11 Street, block, and lot standards

 - A. Street network.
 Layout and design of streets must: - 1.
 Be dedicated for public use. - 2.
 Extend existing streets into the proposed project where they terminate at the bounds of the proposed subdivision. - 3.
-Provide stub streets to the boundary of the subdivision where conditions permit the later extension of thoroughfares into adjacent areas. - Ensure both ends of every street terminate at intersections and form a network of streets composted of lots and blocks.
+Provide stub streets to the boundary of the subdivision where conditions permit the later extension of thoroughfares into adjacent areas. - 4.
+Ensure both ends of every street terminate at intersections and form a network of streets composed of lots and blocks.
 Network density should equal or exceed 150 per square mile. - 5.
 Alleys are required for neighborhood plans.
 Alleys are not mandatory where the rear lot lines are at the edge of the site to be subdivided or where the block has been previously subdivided. - 6.
-New streets must meet the requirements of Table 71-A.
+New streets must meet the requirements of Table 71-A. - a.
+Street trees are required to be planted an average of 40 ft. on center.

 TABLE 71-A RIGHT-OF-WAY DIMENSIONS

 Criteria Medium Intensity (NP-M) High Intensity (NP-H)

 Travel lane width

 Mixed Use 10 ft., 11 ft. if on bus route 10 ft., 11 ft. if on bus route

 Residential 9 ft.
 9.5 ft.

 Parallel parking lane width

 Mixed Use 8 ft. max.

 Residential 7.5 ft. max.
 8 ft. max.

 Curb return radii 15 ft.

 Sidewalk width

 Mixed Use 8 ft. min.
 10 ft. min.

 Residential 5 ft. min.
 5 ft. min.

-Planter type Continuous planter Tree wells
+Planter type

 Mixed Use Tree wells Tree wells

 Residential Continuous Continuous or tree wells